groue/CombineExpectations/README.md

 **Contact**: Report bugs and ask questions in [Github issues](https://github.com/groue/CombineExpectations/issues).

+:bug: CombineExpectations tests crash or fail until Xcode 11.3.
+They rely on fixes to Combine that were only introduced in the SDK shipped with Xcode 11.3.
+However, the library itself works fine right from Xcode 11.0.

 ---

 Testing Combine publishers with [XCTestExpectation](*https://developer.apple.com/documentation/xctest/xctestexpectation*) often requires setting up a lot of boilerplate code.